kling109/RateMonatonicScheduler/README.md

 ## Implementation

 Compile on the Linux Command Line with "g++ rms.cpp -pthread -lrt".
+The program must be run with elevated permissions (i.e. sudo on Ubuntu) to set thread priorities properly.
 The program is implemented in C++ using pthreads and unix standard libraries.
 The main thread becomes a "scheduler," which handles dispatching the threads by incrementing semaphores.

 The scheduler itself is managed by a CPU timer, which also controls a semaphore for the scheduler.
 The threads are also all assigned to a single core, the first core of the CPU.
 The priorities of the threads are set by their period, in the following order:

 1. CPU Timer